-It might help to point out that "inevitable" comes from the same root as "éviter", which means... "avoid".
+Hi jusap, We have suggested usage differences, in several posts.
+Did you just not see them, or did you disagree with our suggestions?It might help to point out that "inevitable" comes from the same root as "éviter", which means... "avoid".

 I tend to believe there are no true synonyms, but unless there are no true translations these would be as close as it gets!
 I look forward to hearing, however, if anybody finds a usage difference.